8th April, 2026

 The A-Z Of CDM Design Risk Assessment For Architects header image

 A designer (under CDM) is an organisation or individual that prepares or modifies a design for any part of a construction project, including the design of temporary works, or who arranges or instructs someone else to do it.
+If you are an architect, structural engineer or any other person or professional involved in design elements for a construction project, you have designer duties under the CDM regulations.

-What risks should you be thinking about when you are preparing your design?
 In this post, we will go through the A-Z of CDM design risk assessment, covering 26 areas to think about when considering health and safety in your design.

 1. Specific to your design and site